azat-co/practicalnode/chapter16/chapter16.md

 This chapter's project is to learn serverless.
 It involves creation a lambda CRUD microservice to save data in DB (AWS DynamoDB).
 This project is broken down into digestible easy subtasks:

-1. Create DynamoDB table
+1. Creating a DynamoDB table
-1. Create IAM role to access DynamoDB
+1. Creating an IAM role to access DynamoDB
-1. Create AWS Lambda
+1. Creating a AWS Lambda resource
-1. Create API Gateway
+1. Creating a API Gateway resource
-1. Test
+1. Testing the RESTful API Microservice
-1. Clean up
+1. Cleaning up

-## 1. Create DynamoDB table
+## 1. Creating a DynamoDB Table

 The name of the table in these examples is `messages`.
 Feel free to modify it in the command options as you wish.
 The key name is `id` and the type is string (`S`)